openfisca/openfisca-ops/README.md

 ## Server configuration

+The nginx modules are controlled by directives specified in configuration files.
-The main nginx services' configuration files are stored in a directory named after a server name.
+In our case, these configuration files are stored in a directory named after the configured domain name.
 For example: `www.openfisca.fr`'s configuration file is `openfisca-ops/www.openfisca.fr/www.openfisca.fr.conf`

 ## Services